David Durenberger: Post-Senate life

 In a 2005 interview, Durenberger said he no longer supported the Republican Party but did not support the Democratic Party either.
 He also said that Democrats are better equipped to handle health care and that President George W. Bush was wrong about the Iraq War.
-In 2010, Durenberger endorsed his former chief of staff, Independence Party member Tom Horner, for governor.
+In 2010, Durenberger endorsed his former chief of staff, Independence-Alliance Party member Tom Horner, for governor.

-Durenberger chaired the National Institute of Health Policy (NIHP) and was a Senior Health Policy Fellow at the University of St. Thomas in Saint Paul.
+Durenberger chaired the National Institute of Health Policy (NIHP) and was a Senior Health Policy Fellow at the University of St. Thomas in Saint Paul, Minnesota.
 He served on the board of National Coalition on HealthCare.
 He has also served on national health commissions and boards, including the Medicare Payment Advisory Commission and Board of the National Commission on Quality Assurance (NCQA), and the Kaiser Commission on Medicaid and the Uninsured.

 Durenberger endorsed former Secretary of State Hillary Clinton for president in 2016 and endorsed former Vice President Joe Biden for president in 2020.
 He was a member of the ReFormers Caucus of Issue One.

 Personal life

-Durenberger's first wife, Judith, died of cancer in 1970.
-He and his second wife, Penny, separated in 1985.
+Durenberger's first wife, Judith, whom he married in 1962, died of cancer in 1970.
+He married his second wife, Penny, in 1971; they separated in 1985 and divorced in 1993.
 Durenberger married his third wife, Susan, in 1995.
-He had four sons from his first marriage and two stepchildren.
+He had four sons and two stepchildren.

 Durenberger died of heart failure at home in St. Paul on January 31, 2023, at age 88.